 While the fact that Respondent Knott was operating the M/V MS. PAULA at a time when his license was on deposit with the Coast Guard pending cure is a serious offense, I am not insensitive that Respondent Knott made a mistake while acting in good faith.
-The evidence shows that Respondent Knott, his employer, and the U.S. Army Corps of Engineers all mistakenly believed that a Coast Guard issued license was not required to operate the M/V MS.

-PAULA a short distance at the job site.
-This is supported by the fact that Contract DACW01-01- from the Coast Guard licensing requirements.
+The evidence shows that Respondent Knott, his employer, and the U.S. Army Corps of Engineers all mistakenly believed that a Coast Guard issued license was not required to operate the M/V MS. PAULA a short distance at the job site.
+This is supported by the fact that Contract DACW01-01-D-0004 had a clause that specifically exempted vessels operating within 1 mile of the job site from the Coast Guard licensing requirements.
 Consequently, an order less than revocation will be issued in this case.